denizturkmen/K8S-Full-Content-Notes/Deployment Strategies/3- A&B Testing/Readme.md

 # Checking ingress
 kubectl get ingress

 ```

-4th, we will deploy the ingress for v2 version.
+Then, we will deploy the ingress for v2 version.

 ``` bash
 # Apply
 kubeclt apply -f ab-ingress-v2.yaml